 Don’t let Florida’s laws be a stumbling block to the love between you and your partner.
 Learn about and take advantage of the creative options that are available to you.

 Adam B. Cordover is a Florida family law attorney who practices in Hillsborough, Pinellas, Pasco, Polk, Hernando, Sarasota, and Manatee counties.
-To schedule a consultation and learn more about your options, contact The Law Firm of Adam B. Cordover, P.A., at 813-443-0615, or fill out our contact form.
+To schedule a consultation with Adam B. Cordover of Family Diplomacy, call us at (813) 443-0615 or fill out our contact form.